pyluyten/emacs-nu/README.md

 So, menus , which are generally not necessary, are invoked using Control key like Control+f to have "Find menu" nu mode also allows to have alt keys do menus, and control do immediate func.
-This is compabilble with today's conventiosn (conrol+c copy, control+v find and so on)
+This is compabilble with today's conventiosn (conrol+c copy, control+v find and so on) Technically nu mode is now based on evil.

 _Flavour 3 : Nu State is based on evil_

-So, vim states (normal, insert, visual) are used.
+nu state does preserve vim keys but adds some alt keys (y=copy, p=paste, d=cut, f=find) So, vim states (normal, insert, visual) are used.
 Command state is available but not useful.
-It does preserve vim keys but adds some alt keys (y=copy, p=paste, d=cut, f=find)

-Some alt keys trigger immeidate func (eg to switch windows without leaving home row), some trigger menus
+Some alt keys trigger immediate func (eg to switch windows without leaving home row), some trigger menus.

 _INSTALLATION_